flyingzl/phonegap-datepicker/README.md

 	```
 - use `phonegap-datepicker.js` in your html

-- invoke the plgun javascript API like this
+- invoke the plugin javascript API like this

 	```js